Renting a boat in Venice is one of the most unique ways to explore the lagoon โ and in many cases, you donโt even need a license.

 The Secret Channels of the Eastern Lagoon

-Past SantโErasmo and Le Vignole, narrow waterways wind through vegetable fields, vineyards, and tiny wooden bridges.
+Past SantโErasmo and Le Vignole, narrow waterways wind through vegetable fields.

 It feels almost rural, yet you are minutes away from Venice.